-- 2. Submit the nonrefundable \$50 graduation fee (charged one time per degree) with the application. - 3.
-Complete the degree requirements per the college catalog, earning the last 15 credit hours at MAC. - 4.
-Earn a cumulative GPA of at least 2.0 or higher (2.75 for AAT students). - 5.
+- fee (charged one time per degree) with the application. - 3.
+Complete the degree requirements per the college catalog, earning a minimum of 15 semester credit hours from MAC. - 4.
+Earn a minimum 2.0 cumulative career (includes transfer work) and institutional (MAC) GPA; 2.75 minimum for AAT students. - 5.
 Complete an exit exam. - 6.
-Candidates for a degree or certificate in the Career & Technical Education Division must complete the WorkKeys Career Readiness Certificate assessment as their exit exam, and also must take a technical skill assessment unless their program requires them to take a licensure examination that is industry-recognized and approved.
-Candidates will be notified by email of the exam dates which will also be posted on the website. - 7.
+Candidates seeking a degree or certificate in the Career & Technical Education Division must complete the WorkKeys Career Readiness Certificate assessment as their exit exam, and also must take a technical skill assessment unless their program requires them to take a licensure examination that is industryrecognized and approved.
+Candidates will be notified by email of the exam dates, also posted on the website. - 7.
 Resolve all financial obligations to the college and return all library and college materials.